Aviation

 Why use eMethanol as a Feedstock?

-Focus on conversion, refining, and blending: Prioritize the final stages of eSAF production for efficiency and quality
+- Focus on conversion, refining, and blending: Prioritise the final stages of eSAF production for efficiency and quality

 Why eKerosene?